Nye Lubricants

 Nye Lubricants, Inc. is a manufacturer of industrial lubricants.
 It formulates, manufactures, and sells synthetic lubricants, thermal coupling compounds, index-matching optical gels, and fluids.
 Nye supplies the automotive, computer printer, disc drive, mobile appliance, aerospace, defense, and HB-LED OEM markets.
 The company also manufactures industrial maintenance lubricants for incidental food contact, high temperature, and other extreme environments.

 History

 Nye traces its origins to 1844 in New Bedford, Massachusetts.
-As the whaling industry's center, New Bedford proved an ideal location to start an oil and lubricant company.
+As the whaling industry's center, New Bedford proved an ideal location to start an oil and lubricant business, with the company initially specializing in products derived from whale oil.

 The company was founded by William Foster Nye, whose company is still in business today.
 Nye Lubricants, Inc is now owned by its third set of owners, and has its headquarters in William Nye's hometown of Fairhaven, Massachusetts.

 Products

 Nye's products are based on a range of synthetic chemistries, including polyalphaolefins, esters, glycols, polyphenylethers, silicones, alkylated naphthalenes, and all commercially available perfluoropolyethers (PFPE).
 Nye is also the exclusive global reseller of Pennzane multiplyalkylated cyclopentane fluids, oils, and greases.